What is 'The Gothic'?

 In the three movements of Part II, the text of the Te Deum is treated sometimes tenderly, sometimes raucously, sometimes homophonically, sometimes polyphonically and with many other creative approaches.

-At the end, the choir closes the work softly in the key of E major.
+At the end, the choir closes the work softly in the key of E major with the words 'Non-confundar in aeternum' - let me never be confounded, confused or perplexed

 The Gothic Symphony lasts just under two hours and requires extravagant forces